14 Game-Changing Baths That Cure Your Worst Health Woes

 Buy on Amazon

-4. Autoimmune Flares — Dead Sea Magnesium Salt Bath
+4. Autoimmune Flares — Dead Sea Salt Magnesium Bath

 Autoimmune flare-ups can make you feel like you’re stuck in quicksand.
 This bath is about gentle care: Dead Sea salts are rich in minerals that reduce inflammation and soothe aching joints.
 Keep the water warm (not hot, because hot water can worsen symptoms) and soak for 15–20 minutes.
 No oils here to keep it simple and safe.